Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Learning best next activity policy with RL

 This definition of state would allow us to include, in the state, information about the history of the execution and its reward.

-Once defined the states, the MDP is built by replaying the traces in the event log: we build a directed graph, where states correspond to nodes and edges correspond to actions moving from one node state to another.
+Once the states are defined, the MDP is built by replaying the traces in the event log: we build a directed graph, where states correspond to nodes and edges correspond to actions moving from one node state to another.
 Moreover, for each edge, the probability of reaching the target node (computed based on the number of traces in the event log that reach the corresponding state) and the value of the reward function are computed.
-Each edge is mapped to the tuple $(s, a, s',\mathcal{P}, \mathcal{R})$ where $s$ is the state corresponding to the source node of the edge, $a$ is the action used for labelling the edge, $s'$ is the state corresponding to the target node of the edge, $\mathcal{P}(s, a, s')$ is computed as the percentage of the traces that reach the state $s'$ among all the traces that reach state $s$ and execute action $a$.
-The reward function $\mathcal{R}(s, a, s')$ is computed as the average of the rewards $r(\sigma_k)$ of those prefixes $\sigma_k$ corresponding to the edge $(s, a, s')$ \footnote{A prefix $\sigma_k$ corresponds to an edge $(s, a, s')$ if $s'=s_{\sigma_k}$, $a=\text{Act}(e_l)$ and $s=s_{\sigma_{l-1}}$, where $e_l$ is the last event with $l<k$ associated to an agent's activity in $\sigma_k$.}.
+Each edge is mapped to the tuple $(s, a, s',\mathcal{P}, \mathcal{R})$ where $s$ is the state corresponding to the source node of the edge, $a$ is the action used for labeling the edge, $s'$ is the state corresponding to the target node of the edge, $\mathcal{P}(s, a, s')$ is computed as the percentage of traces that reach state $s'$ among all traces that reach state $s$ and execute action $a$ at the previous time step.
+The reward function $\mathcal{R}(s, a, s')$ is computed as the average of the rewards $r(\sigma_k)$ of those prefixes $\sigma_k$ corresponding to the edge $(s, a, s')$ \footnote{A prefix $\sigma_k$ corresponds to an edge $(s, a, s')$ if $s'=s_{\sigma_k}$, $a=\text{Act}(e_l)$ and $s=s_{\sigma_{l-1}}$, where $l<k$ such that $e_l$ is the last event associated to an agent's activity in $\sigma_k$.}.

 \end{enumerate}